onetruemint/atomic-void/platform/app/README.md

-# Atomic Void Core Express Server
+# OneTrueMint Home Core Express Server

-A barebones Express.js application built with TypeScript for use to quickstart an Atomic Void application.
+A barebones Express.js application built with TypeScript for use to quickstart an OTM application.

 ## Features